CREATIVE

 The cost of a B2B rebrand varies widely depending on scope, market, and the agency involved.
 A focused rebrand covering positioning, naming, identity, and core assets can start in the mid five figures with a specialist agency.
 Larger rebrands spanning multiple markets, product lines, or digital infrastructure run significantly higher.

 The more useful question is often what your current brand is costing you.
 Lost deals, longer sales cycles, and pricing pressure are all measurable impacts of a brand that is no longer working.
-Unsure what the investment and ROI of rebranding actually look like?
-Here are the potential varying costs of brand services if you are considering an agency.
+For a full breakdown by scope and investment tier, see what B2B rebrands actually cost at each budget tier.

 How to make the case for a B2B rebrand internally